 Symbol Function

-I Prints the runtime data.
+Prints the runtime data.

 Prints the runtime data to a PDF file.

-Opens the print preview.
+50 Opens the print preview.

-Starts the runtime data trace.
+0 Starts the runtime data trace.

 Stops the runtime data trace.

-Acknowledges the operating errors.
-If an operating error is acknowledged, all alarms are also simultaneously acknowledged.
+Acknowledges the operational errors.
+If an operational error is acknowledged, all alarms are also simultaneously acknowledged.
 The symbol is grayed out if no acknowledged error is present.